Aptoide/bds-unity-plugin/README.md

 2. Open _AppCoins Wallet_ and create or restore a wallet

-3. Go to _Settings_ menu and on the _Wallets_ tab you can check your Wallet Address.
-Take note of it as you will need it later.
 ### Register on BDS
 1. Go to the [BDS](https://blockchainds.com/) website and press the _Sign Up_ button.
 Press the _Developer_ button.